architecture/network

 ConstructValidationOptions

-Extra validation switches for construct-from-parts materialization.
+Extra structural validation switches for the construct-from-parts network materialization pipeline.

 Conv2DMapping